mmeendez8/mmeendez8.github.io/_posts/2023-02-24-torchserve-grpc.md

 grpc.send(encoded_image)
 ```

 The key feature here is that Protobuf is not really helping.
 Given that it is one of key points of gRPC, differences between REST and gRPC cannot be that high here...
-Let's check this with real numbers :)
+Let's check this with real numbers:

 ## 1. Base benchmark